jjrom/itag/README.md

 ### Where is the configuration of a running itag container ?
 When deployed, all configurations file are stored under .run/config directory

+### Why do i have empty result for landcover and population ?
+The Landcover and Population data are available separately from this repository.
+If you need this data, send an email to jerome.gasperi@gmail.com